 The Exponential Technology Thesis

-Onsite VC focuses on four sectors: quantum computing, synthetic biology, advanced computing and semiconductors, and dual-use technologies.
+Onsight Ventures focuses on what it calls exponential technologies: quantum computing, synthetic biology, and advanced computing and semiconductors.
 These are not arbitrary choices.
 They are the categories where fundamental breakthroughs in science are compressing timelines from laboratory curiosity to commercial deployment — where exponential improvement curves are beginning to intersect with real-world infrastructure and industrial need.

 Quantum computing is perhaps the clearest example.
 A decade ago, the question was whether fault-tolerant quantum computers would ever be built.
 Today the question is which industries — pharmaceuticals, logistics, financial modelling, cybersecurity — will be disrupted first, and at what speed.
 The companies building the middleware, the error-correction software, and the application layers on top of quantum hardware are largely European, and many of them are still at the stage where patient, scientifically literate capital makes the difference between scaling and stalling.